dsanz/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/themes/theme-development/bundling-resources/bundling-a-thumbnail-preview-into-your-theme.md

 ## Adding the Thumbnail

-Follow these steps to create a thumbnail and bundling it in your theme:
+Follow these steps to create a thumbnail and bundle it in your theme:

 1. Take a screenshot of your theme to use for the thumbnail.